What's New!

 In 846 Saracen pirates landed at Ostia and from there moved

-towards Rome; they were not numerous enough to be able to seize Rome, but they sacked S. Pietro,
+towards Rome; they were not numerous enough to be able to seize Rome, but they sacked S. Pietro and the adjoining neighbourhood,

-which was not protected by the city walls.
+which were not protected by the city walls.

 A section of Passetto near Castel Sant'Angelo showing the structure of the walls built by Pope Leo IV

-The protection of Rome from the Saracens was pursued also by Pope John VIII (872-882) who turned
+The protection of the environs of Rome from the Saracens required proper fortifications.
+Pope John VIII (872-882) turned

 the area around S. Paolo fuori le mura into a fortified burg (Giovannipoli).

-In this context two episodes stand out: the legendary appointment of a woman (Papessa Giovanni)
+In this context two episodes stand out: the legendary appointment of a woman (Pope Joan)

 and the trial of Pope Formosus (891-96), whose corpse was exhumed by his successor, charged with heresy, sentenced to death, mutilated and finally thrown in the Tiber.